 Recreational, commercial and scientific divers are encouraged to become part of the BleachWatch Observer Network by participating in a training session.
-These 2-hour classes include a short lesson on coral biology, an overview of coral bleaching and disease, a description of the BleachWatch Early Warning Program, and how to properly assess coral condition, record observations and submit reports.
+These two-hour classes include a short lesson on coral biology, an overview of coral bleaching and disease, a description of the BleachWatch Early Warning Program, and how to properly assess coral condition, record observations and submit reports.

-There are many questions about coral bleaching that must be answered in order to fully assess the environmental impact of bleaching events.
+There are many questions about coral bleaching that must be answered to fully assess the environmental impact of bleaching events.
 Where and when is bleaching taking place?
 What species are more vulnerable?
 What is the duration and severity of the bleaching event?
 And finally, what is the recovery and resilience potential of the southeast Florida coral reef ecosystem?
 The SEAFAN BleachWatch program was designed to help answer some of these questions by providing valuable information about the condition of southeast Florida's coral reefs.

-The BleachWatch Program combines climate and sea surface temperature data with field observations on the condition of coral reefs from a trained observer network in order to detect the potential onset of mass bleaching events.
+The BleachWatch Program combines climate and sea surface temperature data with field observations on the condition of coral reefs from a trained observer network to detect the potential onset of mass bleaching events.
 The environmental monitoring data will be combined with observer network reports to produce a comprehensive overview of current conditions in the region.

 Weather and Sea Temperature Monitoring

 Weather conditions such as calm winds and clear sunny days can lead to an increase in sea temperatures and are generally associated with mass bleaching events.
-Seasonal climate predictions and local weather forecasts will be monitored for periods of light winds and decreased cloud cover, which may intensify coral stress during summer months when sea surface temperature is elevated.
+Seasonal climate predictions and local weather forecasts are monitored for periods of light winds and decreased cloud cover, which may intensify coral stress during summer months when sea surface temperature is elevated.

 Sea surface temperature is monitored by NOAA's Coral Reef Watch program, which provides a variety of internet-based satellite imagery products that summarize temperature data and can be used to predict if conditions are conducive to coral bleaching.
 Small increases in sea temperatures over several weeks or large increases over a few days stress coral and, if these conditions persist, could lead to mass bleaching.
-The Coral Reef Watch products will be used to assess thermal stress and determine if there is a significant risk of coral bleaching in southeast Florida.
+The Coral Reef Watch products are used to assess thermal stress and determine if there is a significant risk of coral bleaching in southeast Florida.
 If available data indicates the presence of environmental conditions favorable for bleaching, an alert will be sent out to the BleachWatch Observer Network to submit field observations on the condition of coral reefs throughout the region.

 Current Conditions Reports

-Current Conditions Reports will be generated throughout the summer to provide a summary of all available data being collected, including relevant weather information and NOAA Coral Reef Watch analysis, as well as with BleachWatch Observer Network reports.
+Current Conditions Reports are generated throughout the summer months to provide a summary of all available data being collected, including relevant weather information and NOAA Coral Reef Watch analysis, as well as BleachWatch Observer Network reports.

 Corals are composed of animals called coral polyps that secrete hard, limestone skeletons.
 A single coral colony is made up of numerous individual coral polyps.
-These polyps receive up to 90 percent of their energy requirements from unicellular algae known as zooxanthellae that live within their tissues and provide them with carbohydrates and oxygen through photosynthesis.
+These polyps receive up to 90 % of their energy requirements from unicellular algae known as zooxanthellae that live within their tissues and provide them with carbohydrates and oxygen through photosynthesis.
 The zooxanthellae are usually golden brown in color and are found at various densities in individual species of corals.
 Zooxanthellae, along with the additional pigments that some corals have in their tissues, provide the normal "healthy" coloration of coral.

 Bleaching is a stress response that results when the coral-algae relationship breaks down.
-Coral bleaching can be caused by a wide range of environmental stressors such as pollution, oil spills, increased sedimentation, extremes in sea temperatures and salinity, low oxygen, disease and predation.
+Coral bleaching can be caused by a range of environmental stressors such as pollution, oil spills, increased sedimentation, extremes in sea temperatures and salinity, low oxygen, disease and predation.
 Bleached corals are still living, and if the environmental conditions return to normal soon enough, the corals can regain or regrow their zooxanthellae and survive the bleaching event.

 Mass Bleaching and Recovery

-In 1997-1998, a worldwide mass bleaching event caused severe damage to an estimated 16 percent of the world's reefs.
+In 1997-1998, a worldwide mass bleaching event caused severe damage to an estimated 16% of the world's reefs.
 Additional bleaching events have occurred in some regions since, including the Caribbean and Great Barrier Reef, and it is likely that both the severity and frequency of such events will increase in the future.